babygang-c64/BygShellV2/README.md

 ### Script and external commands execution

-All commands (internal and external) start with * (hello BBC) When a command is not found in the internal commands list then a lookup is done on disk on the current device for the time beeing, if the currrent device is not defined, tries on disk #8.
-It is planned to provide the ability to choose the device / directory location of commands.
+All commands (internal and external) start with * (hello BBC) When a command is not found in the internal commands list then a lookup is done on disk on the current device or if configured with the ENV internal command lookup can be done on another device / directory location.
+If the currrent device is not defined and no device / directory is defined for binaries, lookup is performed on device #8.
+A boot script lookup and run feature is on the todo list in order to be able to soft define binaries location for external commands.

 There are no more shell scripts as you can use the commands within BASIC programs baby !